-As of April 15, 2020, many Americans received Economic Impact Payments directly deposited into their account.
+As of March 12, 2021, many Americans received the third round of Economic Impact Payments directly deposited into their account.
 Many others received or will receive a paper check at a later date.
 With the uncertainty caused by the coronavirus outbreak, these payments are extremely important for the financial wellbeing of many Americans, but what's the best way to spend it?

 Check the status of your payment at IRS.gov